-The gamma and rotate options require the Windows Support Server.
+The gamma and rotate options are passed to any scale and convert option, if used, but are not applied to native image formats.
 The gamma number is typically a value between 0.5 and 2.0, but can vary by printer.
 The higher the number, the lighter the colors in the image.
 Many articles on gamma correction are available on the Internet.
+Rotation may be limited to 90, 180, and 270 degrees, depending on the conversion program configured.